YuntianChen/SGA-PDE/README.md

     delete_edges = False # whether to delete the Metadata on the boundaries of the field where the derivatives are not accurate based on finite difference.

     aic_ratio = 1  # the hyperparameter in the AIC. lower this ratio, less important is the number of elements to AIC value.

+    max_epoch = 100 * 1000 # Hyperparameter to generate the Metadata Neural Networks.

+    hidden_dim = 50 # Hyperparameter to generate the Metadata Neural Networks.
+Number of neurons in the hidden layer.

+    normal = True # Hyperparameter to generate the Metadata Neural Networks.
+Whether to normalize the inputs.

 setup.py